Sugarc0de/Sugarc0de.github.io/_posts/2019-07-06-NLP-sentiment.md

 I did not use any popular Chinese sentiment dictionaries as my training data for two reasons:

-1. dictionaries such as ANTUSD contain formal opinion words.
+First, dictionaries such as ANTUSD contain formal opinion words.
 However, my own text is causal, leading to a potential distribution mismatch.

 - What is distribution mismatch and why it is bad?